Visit Oklahoma City's Bricktown Ballpark

 It should come as no surprise that the Cattlemen's Cafe, located in Stockyard City, serves all manner of steak.
 But this iconic restaurant -- "a favorite destination of anyone who's pulled on a pair of ropers" -- is also known for its euphemistically-named Lamb Fries (fried lamb testicles).

 Leo's Barbecue, unassuming and friendly, is one of Oklahoma City's most revered barbecue establishments.
 The ribs in particular are spectacular, and every meal comes with a free slice of strawberry banana cake.

 Mickey Mantle's Steakhouse is located on Mickey Mantle Drive, a short walk from the ballpark.

 When this writer visited Oklahoma City in 2012, it was the first stop in a sprawling itinerary that also included the Tulsa Drillers, Northwest Arkansas Naturals, Springfield Cardinals, Memphis Cardinals, Jackson Generals (no longer in Minor League Baseball) and Arkansas Travelers.
 Other options include the Wichita Wind Surge (to the north), Amarillo Sod Poodles (to the west) and the Frisco RoughRiders (to the south).

 The Road to Los Angeles

-The Oklahoma City Dodgers are the top team in Los Angeles' farm system, one rung above the Tulsa Drillers (the only other Minor League team in the state of Oklahoma).
-The Midland (Michigan) Loons are at High-A, with the Rancho Cucamonga Quakes at Low-A.
+The Oklahoma City Baseball Club is the top team in Los Angeles' farm system, one rung above the Tulsa Drillers (the only other Minor League team in the state of Oklahoma).
+The Great Lakes Loons (Midland, Michigan) are at High-A, with the Rancho Cucamonga Quakes at Single-A.